oktayesenn/wendy-bite/readme.md

 ## Instructions

 1. Fork and clone this repository.
-1. Change into the new directory.
+1. Change into the new directory and create a new development branch.
 1. Fulfill the listed requirements.

 Starter code is available in [`lib/`](lib/).
 You are required to turn in your submission by making a pull request on the original repository.

-Unless otherwise specified on the calendar or by an instructor, homework is due the next morning by 9:00am.
+Unless otherwise specified on the calendar or by an instructor, homework is due the next morning by 10:00am ET.

 ## Requirements